graduta/webui-workshop/docs/WORKSHOP_FRONTEND.md

 * Class should have a constructor
   * Constructor should initialize super() and userName
 * Write a `getUserName` method which will return the userName and will be used by the "User" button
+* Write a `setUserName` method which will set the user to your name
+*

-* Add a label component in the home page which should use `getUserName` method on pressing the button with this purpose
+* Add a label component in the home page which should use `getUserName` method to display the user.
+* Use the `setUserName` method to change the label to your username when pressing the user button
 * Press button.
 Was the label updated?
 * Observable model - missing `this.notify()`